 Pro Tip: Vanilla extract is an essential ingredient for cookies!
-Pure vanilla enhances all of the flavors of the cookies and creates the perfect balance of a little bit of savory with sweet.
+Pure vanilla enhances all of the flavors of this mug recipe and creates the perfect balance of a little bit of savory with sweet.

 How to Make a Chocolate Chip Mug Cookie